mdtux89/amr-eager/README.md

 - ```cd amrpreprocessing```

-Assuming input file contains English sentences (one sentence for line):
+The input file must contain English sentences (one sentence for line), see ```contrib/sample-sentences.txt``` for example.

 - ```./preprocessing.sh -s <sentences_file>```
 - ```python preprocessing.py -f <sentences_file>```

 - ```cd ..```

 - ```python parser.py -f <file> -m <model_dir>``` (without -m it uses the model provided in the directory ```LDC2015E86```)

+*Mac users: the pretrained models seem to have compatibility errors when run on Mac OS X.*

 # Evaluation